 - Being able to simply relax in the warmth of your van or tent at any time.

 - Knowing you’re returning to somewhere warm when you come back from a hike, a day’s skiing, mountain bike riding, or other outside activity.

-- Your furry travel companions (um.. pets, mostly, but also, your spouse?) will love you even more for providing a warm space.
+- Your furry travel companions (um.. both pets and humans) will love you even more for providing a warm space.